 Thereafter, on a regularly scheduled and ongoing basis, and whenever you suspect any breach of security, examine your system to locate problem files.

-To better understand HP-UX risk factors (especially setuid programs), read Chapter 9, Recognizing Risks to your HP-UX Operating System.
+To better understand HP-UX risk factors (especially setuid programs), read Chapter 9.

 Looking for setuid and setgid Programs

 Since they pose the greatest security liability to your system,